octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.22 - 2025-02-04 =
+* Added initial support for importing properties from MLS Grid
+* Added initial support for importing properties from Apimo
+* Security updates including performing nonce checks on certain actions and escaping output

 = 2.4.21 - 2025-01-24 =
 * Add ACF fields to list of Houzez Fields in Field Mapping import settings area